 On Oct.
 7, 2015, the MUSL announced some changes to its Powerball "gaming matrix" that substantially decreased the odds of winning the Powerball grand prize from one in 175,223,510 to one in 292,201,338.
 The harder it is to win, the more the jackpot grows.
 And the more the jackpot grows, the more people buy tickets.

-And let's not forget another compelling reason why more Powerball tickets are sold when there's a big fat jackpot — articles like this!
-Every time the Powerball reaches a big round number like $300 million or $500 million, the press pounces on the story.
+And let's not forget another compelling reason why more lottery tickets are sold when there's a big fat jackpot — articles like this!
+Every time the Powerball or Mega Millions reaches a big round number like $700 million or $800 million, the press pounces on the story.

 So here's the $800 million question: Will you buy a Powerball ticket for this weekend's drawing?
 Sure, the odds of winning the jackpot are roughly the same as pulling your name out of a hat filled with the names of every man, woman and child in America.
 But if you don't buy a ticket, your odds are infinitely worse.